16 Art Internships for High Schoolers in 2025

 Work of Art is a college and career exploration program for Los Angeles high school sophomores and juniors.
 Participants will gain the skills, training, and experience needed for life beyond high school while learning about careers in the arts and creative economy through a variety of college readiness and career-focused events and activities.

-The Greater Philadelphia Cultural Alliance offers two internships to area high school seniors thanks to a significant grant from Bloomberg Philanthropies.
+The Greater Philadelphia Cultural Alliance offers an internship to high school seniors in the area thanks to a significant grant from Bloomberg Philanthropies.
 The Bloomberg Arts Internship (BAI) is an eight-week intensive paid internship with local arts and culture organizations.
 The Bloomberg Arts Internship-School Year program (BAISY) not only connects students with paid positions through which they’ll work up to eight hours a week, but also works to develop their post-secondary readiness, self-advocacy, self-actualization, and public speaking.

 Application Deadline: January 20